 12.9.1 EVPN Controller

 The EVPN, zone requires an external controller to manage the control plane.
 The EVPN controller plugin configures the Free Range Routing (frr) router.

-To enable the EVPN controller, you need to install frr on every node that shall participate in the EVPN zone.
+To enable the EVPN controller, you need to enable FRR on every node, see install FRRouting.